Bengal1/Simple-ViT/README.md

 This difference leads to distinct trade-offs: CNNs benefit from strong inductive biases, making them data-efficient and effective on smaller datasets, while ViTs rely more on large-scale data to learn spatial relationships.
 As a result, CNNs tend to perform well in data-limited settings, whereas ViTs scale more effectively with increased data and model size, often achieving superior performance on more complex tasks.

 ## Data
 The experiments are conducted on three standard image classification datasets of increasing complexity: MNIST, CIFAR-10, and Tiny ImageNet.
 MNIST consists of simple grayscale handwritten digits, CIFAR-10 introduces low-resolution RGB images of natural objects, and Tiny ImageNet provides higher-resolution images with a large number of classes and greater visual diversity.
-Together, these datasets enable a progressive evaluation of model performance from simple to more complex visual recognition tasks.<br/>
+Together, these datasets enable a progressive evaluation of model performance from simple to more complex visual recognition tasks.

 ### MNIST
 <img align="right" width="130" alt="mnist" src="https://github.com/user-attachments/assets/5616cd75-337d-4ff1-aa47-98e4af773208" />
 MNIST is a grayscale image dataset of handwritten digits (0–9), where each image has a resolution of 28×28 pixels.
 It contains 60,000 training samples and 10,000 test samples, with relatively low variability and simple patterns.
-Due to its simplicity and strong local features, it is well-suited for benchmarking basic models and is typically dominated by convolutional neural networks.<br/>
+Due to its simplicity and strong local features, it is well-suited for benchmarking basic models and is typically dominated by convolutional neural networks.

 ### CIFAR-10
 <img align="right" width="130" alt="cifar10" src="https://github.com/user-attachments/assets/9693d488-70f7-4222-a2ea-c11783294d3a" />
 CIFAR-10 is a dataset of 32×32 RGB images across 10 object classes such as animals and vehicles.
 It consists of 50,000 training samples and 10,000 test samples, with moderate variability and more complex visual structure than MNIST.
-While still relatively small in resolution, it provides a more realistic benchmark for image classification and highlights the limitations of models that rely only on local features.<br/>
+While still relatively small in resolution, it provides a more realistic benchmark for image classification and highlights the limitations of models that rely only on local features.

 ### Tiny ImageNet